reinout/servomover/README.rst

 Servo mover library
 ===================

-Arduino library to move servo's (slowly).
-It wraps the standard servo library
+Arduino library to move servo's (slowly) with a linear movement.
+It wraps the standard servo library.

+Note: later on I might add other kinds of movement by adding more classes.
+And I might switch my naming style.
+Currently it is python-inspired as I'm used to it...

 Usage::